3D-Beacons/3d-beacons-client/README.md

 TODO:

-- add `load-index` step to Snakefile
 - write files as the current (non-root) user
-- make sure links to static files work

----

-### Running CLI commands manually
+## Running CLI commands manually

-The Snakemake pipeline has been included for convenience, but it is possible to run the individual steps of the work flow outside of Snakemake, and outside of the docker container entirely if desired.
+The Snakemake workflow has been included for convenience, but it is possible to run the individual steps outside of Snakemake, and outside of the docker container entirely if desired.

-Running workflow steps inside docker
+Running steps inside docker (recommended)

-- Pros: less to install
+- Pros: nothing to install
-- Cons: can add complexity mapping data directories
+- Cons: docker adds a layer of complexity (eg different hosts and data directories)

 ```
 # create a shortcut to run the CLI tool inside docker container